How To Build A Box For Mold MakingPosted on 18 May 08:02

 Plastic containers are sturdy, re-usable, leak proof, waterproof and allow the mold to easily release once cured.
 They come in a variety of shapes, sizes and heights to suit any object you wish to mold.

-Small cardboard boxes are another great option: they're sturdy and you can easily find a size to fit most objects.
+Small cardboard boxes are sturdy and come in a variety of sizes to fit most objects.
 The cardboard will absorb the silicone so to prevent this, you'll have to line the interior of the box with a good quality tape like packing tape or sheathing tape (Tuck Tape).
 This will also help the mold pop out of the box with ease.

-Empty milk cartons are an even better option: they're stable and already plastic lined, which means they won't leak or absorb the silicone and will easily pull away once the mold has cured.
+Empty milk cartons are stable and plastic lined, which means they won't leak or absorb the silicone and will easily pull away once the mold has cured.
 We used a milk carton to clone our King Tut figure, cutting it about an inch taller than King Tut and using the bottom half.

 Option 2 - Build Your Own Box